-During the American Revolutionary War, the people living in the Thirteen American Colonies had to decide whether they wanted to break away from the British rule and gain independence, or remain British citizens.
-These two groups were the patriots and the loyalists.
+During the American Revolutionary War, the people living in the Thirteen American Colonies had to decide whether they wanted to break away from British rule and gain independence or remain British citizens.
+These two groups were the Patriots and the Loyalists.

 - There were a number of famous Patriots.
-Thomas Jefferson, who wrote the Declaration of Independence, and John Adams both eventually became president.
-George Washington was a patriot who led the Continental Army and after the American Revolution he became the first President of the United States.
+Thomas Jefferson, who wrote the Declaration of Independence, and John Adams both eventually became presidents.
+George Washington was a patriot who led the Continental Army and after the American Revolution, he became the first President of the United States.

 - Some people wanted to stay part of Britain and remain British citizens.
-A lot of the colonists had British relatives or ancestors, and some were just very grateful for the opportunity to farm peacefully in this British-ruled land.
+A lot of the colonists had British relatives or ancestors, and some were very grateful for the opportunity to farm peacefully in the British-ruled land.

 - Other colonists had business interests in England.
-They know that British trade was important to the economy and their livelihood and thought British rule would be better for them than the patriots. and knew that English trade was important to the economy.
+They knew that British trade was important to the economy and their livelihood, and thought that British rule would be better for them than the Patriots.

 Loyalists During the War